lupuleasa-core/Runeplus/README.md

 This is a faster way for people that want to save a lot of time.

+I did all the operations below manually myself, and saved it in a Runelite .properties file.

 *Note: Some people consider this unsafe, so use your own judgement*